autoboat-vt/autoboat_docs/docs/index.md

 Here are the things you should make sure you know how to do before you start working on anything:

-- Understand what [symlink installing](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) a ROS2 package is since this is what we use instead of the traditional ROS2 build system
+- Understand what [symlink installing](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) a ROS2 package is since this is what we use instead of the traditional ROS2 build system.
+Another good resource can be found here: [symlink install explanation](https://robotics.stackexchange.com/questions/98303/what-is-the-use-of-symlink-install-in-ros2-colcon-build)
 - Understand how to create ROS2 Humble packages, nodes, and entrypoints
 - Understand what topics and nodes are and how nodes are able to communicate over topics
 - Understand how to publish and subscribe to topics in code and through the command line